bottlerocket-os/bottlerocket/variants/README.md

 ## Variants

-### aws-k8s-1.16: Kubernetes 1.16 node

-The [aws-k8s-1.16](aws-k8s-1.16/Cargo.toml) variant includes the packages needed to run a Kubernetes node in AWS.
-It supports self-hosted clusters and clusters managed by [EKS](https://aws.amazon.com/eks/).

-This variant is compatible with Kubernetes 1.16, 1.17, and 1.18 clusters.

 ### aws-k8s-1.17: Kubernetes 1.17 node

 The [aws-k8s-1.17](aws-k8s-1.17/Cargo.toml) variant includes the packages needed to run a Kubernetes node in AWS.